-- 10.3 The Gross Internal Areas in the table above will not be adequate for wheelchair housing (Category 3 homes in Part M of the Building Regulations) where additional internal area is required to accommodate increased circulation and functionality to meet the needs of wheelchair households. - 10.4 The Council will normally only accept 2 bed 4-person units 3 bed 5/6-person units and 4 bed 6/7/8-person units. - 10.5 2 bed 3-person or 3 bed 4-person units will not normally be accepted. - 10.6 The land made available for affordable housing on site and as part of the application should be fully serviced and of a sufficient size to accommodate the range and type of dwellings necessary to meet the identified housing need and should not be based on the minimum site area possible to accommodate the specified number of units. - 10.7 Housing proposals will be expected to make efficient use of land.
+- 10.1 The characteristics of a site and the development as a whole should be reflected in the affordable housing mix dwelling tenure, type and size.
+The tenure, type and size split on each site can be advised through pre-application discussions but should be in accordance with the SHMA and factoring requirements of need contained on the housing register at that time. - 10.2 The Council are investigating the potential for minimum space standards to be adopted in the Local Plan review. - 10.3 The Council will normally only accept 2 bed 4-person units 3 bed 5/6-person units and 4 bed 6/7/8-person units where the tenure is for rent.
+Proposals for 2 bed 3-person or 3 bed 4-person units for rent will not normally be accepted.
+This is to ensure that an appropriate range and size of affordable dwellings for rent are provided to best meet the identified housing need as demonstrated by the household composition of applicants on the Housing Register. - 10.4 The land made available for affordable housing on site and as part of the application should be fully serviced and of a sufficient size to accommodate the range and type of dwellings necessary to meet the identified housing need and should not be based on the minimum site area possible to accommodate the specified number of units. - 10.5 Housing proposals will be expected to make efficient use of land.
 Any proposal that appears to have an artificially low density in order to avoid the required thresholds for affordable housing will be scrutinised and may be refused planning permission, where they fail to make efficient use of land and provide appropriate levels of affordable housing.
-The same applies to any site that appears to have been deliberately subdivided as a possible measure to avoid the required affordable housing threshold. - 10.8 Affordable housing provided on-site must be designed to a high standard and fully integrated into the overall scheme layout, in clusters of no more than ten dwellings (unless in high density flatted schemes where clusters of more than 10 units may be allowed see above) rather than concentrated in one location.

-- 10.9 Consideration of the grouping of affordable housing in the overall scheme will include how the provision relates to other phases of the same development including where there is a degree of separation provided by roads, open space or landscape feature; and the grouping of affordable housing in nearby previously developed schemes. - 10.10 Affordable housing units should aim to be 'tenure blind' so that affordable and private homes are virtually indistinguishable from one another in terms of design quality, appearance, materials and site location.
-This will help to avoid visual separation between private and affordable housing. - 10.11Account should be made to relevant design and quality codes and standards as set out by the Homes England or other associated national bodies. - 10.12With regard to D.C.L.G.
-Nationally Described Space Standards9 the Council are keen to incorporate these, but this will be done in a co-ordinated way through the Local Plan Review rather than as part of this SPD. - 10.13Where appropriate, development will be required to meet and maintain high standards of accessibility so all users can use them safely and easily.
-Account should also be taken of any requirements for the provision of wheelchair user dwellings, dependant on the suitability of the site and the need at the time. - 10.14 For further information see the following link:
+The same applies to any site that appears to have been deliberately sub-divided as a possible measure to avoid the required affordable housing threshold. - 10.6 Affordable housing provided on-site must be designed to a high standard and, as far as possible, fully integrated into the overall scheme layout, rather than concentrated in just one location. - 10.7 Consideration of the grouping of affordable housing in the overall scheme will include how the provision relates to phasing within the same development.
+This Includes where there is a degree of separation provided by roads, open space or landscape feature; and the grouping of affordable housing in nearby previously developed schemes. - 10.8 Affordable housing units should, as far as possible, aim to be 'tenure blind' so that affordable and private homes are virtually indistinguishable from one another in terms of design quality, appearance, materials and site location.
+This will help to avoid visual separation between private and affordable housing. - 10.9 Account should be made to relevant design and quality codes and standards as set out by the Homes England or other associated national bodies as well as though produced locally e.g. Building for Life 12. - 10.10 With regard to D.C.L.G.
+Nationally Described Space Standards9 the Council are keen to incorporate these for all tenure types, but this will be done in a co-ordinated way through the Local Plan Review rather than as part of this SPD.